-In addition to the fact that the Inspector acted in accordance with the law, the Committee also took note of the evidence received from several witnesses that Inspector Caleb has always been a competent and dedicated police officer, and that he is a respected and valuable member of the Nauru Police Force.
+The Committee also took note of the evidence received from several witnesses that Inspector Caleb has always been a competent and dedicated police officer, and that he is a respected and valuable member of the Nauru Police Force.
 This is relevant to the Committee's inquiry because section 9 of the Nauru Police Force Act under which Inspector Caleb was suspended provides for suspension and potential termination "on the ground that having regard to the conditions of the force, the usefulness of the officer thereto and all other circumstances of the case, such termination is in the public interest".
-The Committee, based on the evidence presented to it, resolved that the termination of Inspector Caleb would not be in the public interest.